nuletizia/tagid/README.md

 TagID utilizes generative models to intelligently describe and annotate images.
 It can be extremely powerful in the following scenarios:

 - <ins>Image keywording</ins>: It provides quick and accurate keywords to facilitate storing of your images.
-- <ins>Image captioning</ins>: It provides precise short and long captions which can be use to help users understand what is inside images.
+- <ins>Image captioning</ins>: It provides precise short and long captions which can be use to help users understand what is the message of the image.

 ## Getting Started
 <a target="_blank" href="https://colab.research.google.com/drive/1D0yFV_xwSsWwmYHBJP07g2IlSDiZXbLv?usp=sharing">